TheresaLui/SelfHelpContent_v2/articles/microsoft.classicstorage/classicstorage-whataremystorageaccountscalabilitytargets-mooncake.md

 # What are my Storage account scalability targets?

-This article discusses some of the most common, proven practices for optimizing performance when using Azure Storage.
-We encourage every application developer to assess their application against each of the above practices and consider acting on the recommendations to get great performance for their applications that use Azure Storage.
+[This article](https://docs.azure.cn/storage/common/storage-performance-checklist) discusses some of the most common, proven practices for optimizing performance when using Azure Storage.
+We encourage every application developer to assess their application against each of the listed practices, and consider acting on the recommendations to get the best possible performance for applications that use Azure Storage.

-## **Recommended documents**
+## **Recommended Documents**

 * [What are the Storage account scalability limits?](https://docs.azure.cn/storage/common/storage-performance-checklist)